Chain data

 miner | address of block’s winning miner | address |

-difficulty | the computational difficulty at this block | uint64 |
+difficulty | the computational difficulty at this block | value |

 timestamp | the Unix timestamp of the object | timestamp |

-date | a calculated field – the date of the object | datetime |
+date | the timestamp as a date (calculated) | datetime |

-transactions | a possibly empty array of transactions or transaction hashes | Transaction[] |
+transactions | a possibly empty array of transactions | Transaction[] |

-baseFeePerGas | the base fee for this block | wei |
+baseFeePerGas | the base fee for this block | gas |

 Transaction